vmsaif/list-of-projects/README.md

 - **Unix Based OS**: Used in multiple projects.

 ### Concepts:
+- **Artificial Intelligence**: Leveraged CrewAI in the ATS Pass AI project for optimizing resume content and format to enhance ATS compatibility.
 - **Blockchain**: Explored in the Blockchain Hashing and Blockchain Car Mileage Tracker projects.
 - **Sockets**: Used in the TCP Chat Application.
 - **File I/O**: Used in projects like the Coffee Shop System and Bank Account System.